diego-cecatto/SimpleAutoComplete/README.md

 On the front end, I built a simple infrastructure using React. here you can see the files and directories:

 - src
-  - actions : Actions is a concept of classes that make request with the backend
+  - actions : Actions are a concept of classes that handle requests to the backend.
-  - components: Generic components to entire system
+  - components: Generic components used throughout the entire system.
   - pages : Pages of your website
-  - utils : Utils library
+  - utils : Utility functions and helpers.
-- vite.config.ts : this is a file to configure vite, vite is more ligther than use react-scripts
+- vite.config.ts : This file configures Vite.
+Vite is lighter than using react-scripts.
-- .env-sample : this is a sample of .env file
+- .env-sample : A sample .env file.
-- .prettierrc : this file determine all the formatation of yours code lines.
+- .prettierrc : This file determines the formatting rules for your code.

 ## HOW TO START